isabella232/win32-pr.es-es/desktop-src/direct3d9/d3dxtodegree.md

 ## <a name="return-value"></a>Valor devuelto

-La macro devuelve el valor de radianes en grados.
+La macro devuelve el valor de base en grados.

 ## <a name="requirements"></a>Requisitos